A Practical Georgia Itinerary for 7–10 Days (the country!)

 To get to Katskhi Column, you’ll be driving on pretty good, though sometimes narrow, roads.
 When you’re close, you’ll see signposts directing you to Katskhi Column parking.
 Park at the first parking area and walk the rest of the way unless you enjoy driving on bumpy dirt roads.

 What to expect once you get there?
 A small church on a 40 m (130 ft) limestone column.
 The monks from the monastery at the base sometimes climb the ladder up the column and pay God a visit.
-Us regular humans aren’t allowed up there, so just stare at it from the bottom for a bit and move on.
+We regular humans aren’t allowed up there, so just stare at it from the bottom for a bit and move on.

 Day 7, stop 2: Chiatura